ApourtArtt/NtLauncher/README.md

 Last step : click on browse and select NostaleClientX.exe in your Nostale repository.

-About GFUID : if you do not know what it is, keep it empty, this launcher will chose for you.
+About GFUID : if you do not know what it is, keep it empty, this launcher will choose for you.

 Note that launching this when gfclient.exe is started will cause some issues.